-The Company is Subject to Risks Relating to Rights Against Third Parties, Including Third-Party Service Providers.

-The Company is reliant on the performance of third-party service providers, including HPS (in its capacity as the Adviser and the Administrator), auditors, legal advisors, lenders, bankers, brokers, consultants, sourcing, operating and joint venture partners and other service providers (collectively, "Service Providers").
-Further information regarding the duties and roles of certain of these Service Providers is provided in this annual report and the Company's other publicly available reports.
-The Company may bear the risk of any errors or omissions by such Service Providers.
-In addition, misconduct by such Service Providers may result in reputational damage, litigation, business disruption and/or financial losses to the Company.
-Each shareholder's contractual relationship in respect of its investment in Common Shares of the Company is with the Company only and shareholders are not in contractual privity with the Service Providers.
+The Fund is Subject to Risks Relating to Rights Against Third Parties, Including Third-Party Service Providers.
+The Fund is reliant on the performance of third-party service providers, including HPS (in its capacity as the Adviser and the Administrator), auditors, legal advisors, lenders, bankers, brokers, consultants, sourcing, operating and joint venture partners and other service providers (collectively, "Service Providers").
+Further information regarding the duties and roles of certain of these Service Providers is provided in this registration statement and the Fund's other publicly available reports.
+The Fund may bear the risk of any errors or omissions by such Service Providers.
+In addition, misconduct by such Service Providers may result in reputational damage, litigation, business disruption and/or financial losses to the Fund.
+Each shareholder's contractual relationship in respect of its investment in Common Shares of the Fund is with the Fund only and shareholders are not in contractual privity with the Service Providers.
 Therefore, generally, no shareholder will have any contractual claim against any Service Provider with respect to such Service Provider's default or breach.
-Accordingly, shareholders must generally rely upon the Adviser and/or Administrator to enforce the Company's rights against Service Providers.
-In certain circumstances, which are generally not expected to prevail, shareholders may have limited rights to enforce the Company's rights on a derivative basis or may have rights against Service Providers if they can establish that such Service Providers owe duties to the shareholders.
-In addition, shareholders will have no right to participate in the day-to-day operation of the Company and decisions regarding the selection of Service Providers.
-Rather, the Adviser and/or Administrator will select the Company's Service Providers and determine the retention and compensation of such providers without the review by or consent of the shareholders.
-The shareholders must therefore rely on the ability of the Adviser and/or Administrator to select and compensate Service Providers and to make inv
+Accordingly, shareholders must generally rely upon the Adviser and/or Administrator to enforce the Fund's rights on a derivative basis or may have rights against Service Providers if they can establish that such Service Providers owe duties to the shareholders.
+In addition, shareholders will have no right to participate in the day-to-day operation of the Fund and decisions regarding the selection of Service Providers.
+Rather, the Adviser and/or Administrator will select the Fund's Service Providers and determine the retention and compensation of such providers without the review by or consent of the shareholders.
+The shareholders must therefore rely on the ability of the Adviser and/or Administrator to select and compensate Service Providers and to make investments and manage and dispose of investments.

-The Company is Subject to Risks Relating to Lack of Diversification.

-The Company is classified as a non-diversified investment company within the meaning of the 1940 Act, which means that the Company is not limited by the 1940 Act with respect to the proportion of its assets that it may invest in securities of a single issuer.
-To the extent that the Company assumes large positions in the securities of a small number of issuers, its net asset value may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the financial condition or the market's assessment of the issuer.
-The Company may also be more susceptible to any single economic or regulatory occurrence than a diversified investment company.
-Beyond the Company's asset diversification requirements as a RIC under the Code, the Company does not have fixed guidelines for diversification, and its investments could be concentrated in relatively few portfolio companies.
-Although the Company is classified as a non-diversified investment company within the meaning of the 1940 Act, it maintains the flexibility to operate as a diversified investment company.
-To the extent that the Company operates as a non-diversified investment company, it may be subject to greater risk.
+The Fund is Subject to Risks Relating to Lack of Diversification.
+The Fund is classified as a non-diversified investment company within the meaning of the 1940 Act, which means that the Fund is not limited by the 1940 Act with respect to the proportion of its assets that it may invest in securities of a single issuer.
+To the extent that the Fund assumes large positions in the securities of a small number of issuers, its net asset value may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the financial condition or the market's assessment of the issuer.
+The Fund may also be more susceptible to any single economic or regulatory occurrence than a diversified investment company.
+Beyond the Fund's asset diversification requirements as a RIC under the Code, the Fund does not have fixed guidelines for diversification, and its investments could be concentrated in relatively few portfolio companies.
+Although the Fund is classified as a non-diversified investment company within the meaning of the 1940 Act, it maintains the flexibility to operate as a diversified investment company.
+To the extent that the Fund operates as a non-diversified investment company, it may be subject to greater risk.